 “She has shown exemplary skill and effectiveness in coordinating and showcasing the work of planners, architects, landscape architects, and artists to recreate a lively urban place from the heritage of the Worlds Fair.
 Projects recognized for design quality and public appeal include the KeyArena restoration, International Fountain, Founder’s Court, Fisher Pavilion, McCaw Hall, and The Reeds.”

 In November 1998, Seattle Weekly described her as “one of Seattle’s most influential women and one of city government’s most autonomous officials,” including her in its list of “Who Really Runs Seattle?”
 In 2001, she accepted appointment as a public member of the National Architectural Accrediting Board, which oversees the quality of education in US schools of architecture.
 In 2004, the American Society of Landscape Architects honored her with its LaGasse Medal, which recognizes “individuals who have made notable contributions to the management and conservancy of natural resources and/or public lands.”
-She also serves on the Board of KUOW.
+She also served on the Board of KUOW.

 In 2007, she became President of Safeco Insurance Foundation, and she also served on the Cornish Board of Trustees.

 Celebrating the legacy this generation passes on to generations of the future, the City of Seattle, in its Millennium Celebration and in conjunction with American Forests, proudly dedicates these cedar trees in recognition of a Northwest legend who shared the vision of environmentalism throughout his life.